--MA

-1. Achieving the Sustainable Development Goals (SDGs) will call for massive resources and "smart" investments across the global value chain.
-It also implies a new development co-operation architecture where public sector actors - provider countries and multilateral organisations - work increasingly with the private sector and where emerging economies play an important role.
-The SDG agenda is galvanising renewed public policy interest at the global level regarding the importance of environmental sustainability and social inclusiveness.

-2. The United Nations has developed a global SDG monitoring framework, including indicators for the means of implementation and relevant resource flows.
-This will enable the international community to understand where the resources are going - what countries, what sectors, what activities - and how much is being deployed.
+- 1. Achieving the Sustainable Development Goals (SDGs) will call for massive resources and "smart" investments across the global value chain.
+It also implies a new development co-operation architecture where public sector actors provider countries and multilateral organisations work increasingly with the private sector and where emerging economies play an important role.
+The SDG agenda is galvanising renewed public policy interest at the global level regarding the importance of environmental sustainability and social inclusiveness. - 2.
+The United Nations has developed a global SDG monitoring framework, including indicators for the means of implementation and relevant resource flows.
+This will enable the international community to understand where the resources are going what countries, what sectors, what activities and how much is being deployed.
 Many bilateral and multilateral institutions are now gearing up to track their SDG support.
 But the risk is real that this will result in a multitude of idiosyncratic, disconnected statistics measuring "apples and oranges".
-What the world needs now are shared statistical tools and measures for ensuring a coherent, comparable and unified system for tracking SDG-relevant investments that can inform strategic planning, identify emerging needs and priorities, and assess progress in matching supply with needs.

-3. Responding to this need for a global statistical framework, a new measure of total official support for sustainable development (TOSSD) has been proposed.
-TOSSD tracks all financing provided by official bilateral and multilateral institutions - regardless of the level of concessionality involved or instrument used.
+What the world needs now are shared statistical tools and measures for ensuring a coherent, comparable and unified system for tracking SDG-relevant investments that can inform strategic planning, identify emerging needs and priorities, and assess progress in matching supply with needs. - 3.
+Responding to this need for a global statistical framework, a new measure of total official support for sustainable development (TOSSD) has been developed.
+TOSSD tracks all financing provided by official bilateral and multilateral institutions regardless of the level of concessionality involved or instrument used.
 It also captures private resources that are mobilised through official means.
-The TOSSD framework is composed of two pillars: i) cross-border flows, and ii) global and regional expenditures, in support of development enablers, International Public Goods and to address global challenges.

-4. Work to develop TOSSD has been taken forward in consultation with relevant UN bodies and, in line with the Addis Ababa Action Agenda, which in its paragraph 55 calls for holding "open, inclusive and transparent discussions" on TOSSD.
-An International TOSSD Task Force1 has been established to further elaborate the features of TOSSD and enable TOSSD data to contribute to international reporting on SDG implementation.
+The TOSSD framework is composed of two pillars: i) cross-border flows, and ii) global and regional expenditures, in support of development enablers, International Public Goods and to address global challenges. - 4.
+Work to develop TOSSD has been taken forward in consultation with relevant UN bodies and, in line with the Addis Ababa Action Agenda, which in its paragraph 55 calls for holding "open, inclusive and transparent discussions" on TOSSD.
+An International TOSSD Task Force has been established to further elaborate the features of TOSSD and enable TOSSD data to contribute to international reporting on SDG implementation.
+In March 2022, the UN Statistical Commission approved a new version of indicator 17.3.1 for measuring development support for which TOSSD will serve as a data source.

+&lt;sup>1 All information about TOSSD and the work of the Task Force is available at: www.tossd.org

-5. The present Terms of Reference (TORs) provide an update to previous versions2 and define the objectives, composition, governance arrangements and working methods of the TOSSD Task Force until the High-Level Political Forum in July 2022.
+5. The present Terms of Reference (TORs) provide an update to previous versions and define the objectives, composition, governance arrangements and working methods of the TOSSD Task Force until the High-Level Political Forum in July 2023.